enigma9o7/badwolf-debian-packaging/README.md

-This is the main branch that builds upstream version without a patch to set startpage.
+This is the main branch that builds upstream version (without distro specific startpage).
-There are branches for Bodhi & AntiX on this repo also available thatuse custom startpage and to build them is the same, other than specifying the branch when cloning this repo.
+There are branches for Bodhi & AntiX on this repo also available that use custom startpage and to build them is the same, other than specifying the branch when cloning this repo, i.e. for bodhi:
+`git clone https://github.com/enigma9o7/badwolf-debian-packaging --branch bodhi badwolf-1.4.0/debian`
+.

 The following should build and install the unsigned package on any debian based distro.
 Please report any issues.